bluebindu/lighter-2/doc/coding_guidelines.md

 - `lighter/light_fasterthanlighter.py`
 - `tests/test_light_fasterthanlighter.py`

-Then you can implement just some of the rpc methods included in `lighter.proto`.
+Implementing all of the rpc methods included in `lighter.proto` is not mandatory.
-For the one you will not implement, a default error will be shown, signaling that the method is not supported.
+For the unimplemented ones, a default error will be shown, signaling that the method is not supported.

-Variable names for LN node requests and responses are built from a shortened implementation name (2/3 chars) + `_req` / `_res`.
+Variable names for LN node requests and responses are built from a shortened implementation name (2/3 chars) and the suffix `_req` or `_res`.
 Example names from currently supported implementations are:
 -  `cl_req` / `cl_res`
 -  `ecl_req` / `ecl_res`